Find Affordable College Courses

 Top 15% Best Communication & Journalism Schools

 Our analysis found University of Michigan - Ann Arbor to be the best school for communication and journalism students who want to pursue a degree in the Great Lakes Region .
-Located in the medium-sized city of Ann Arbor, U-M is a public school with a fairly large student population.
+Located in the medium-sized city of Ann Arbor, U-M is a public college with a fairly large student population.

 While working on their degree, communication and journalism majors at U-M accumulate an average of around $19,000 in student debt.
 This translates to an average monthly loan payment of $435, based on a 10-year repayment plan.